 The DoggyRide Novel Dog Jogger-Stroller is the green/grey/black stroller in the center of each of the comparison pictures.
 This is the roomiest of all of the dog strollers we tested and has the highest weight capacity at 110 pounds.
 It has air-filled tires, reflectors for visibility, and a very large storage pocket on the back.

 The DoggyRide stroller has a nice, smooth ride and can also be used as a bike trailer with the conversion kit (sold separately).
 However, this was the most challenging of the strollers to assemble.
 It’s also the most complicated to collapse and set up.
-Folding the stroller requires the handle bar taken off and a support bar inside the stroller to be released.
+Folding the stroller requires the handlebar to be taken off and a support bar inside the stroller to be released.
 The tires can also be easily removed for more compact storage.
 But there is no locking mechanism to keep the collapsed stroller from unfolding while being stowed.

 Petique All Terrain Pet Jogger – $240

 The Petique All Terrain Pet Jogger is the blue dog stroller second from the right in the comparison photos.
 This stroller appears to be fundamentally the same as the ibiyaya discussed above, with a few notable differences.
-The Petique dog stroller has air-filled tires and reflectors for visibility, but has two storage pockets rather than one.
+The Petique dog stroller has air-filled tires and reflectors for visibility but has two storage pockets rather than one.
 It comes with a rain cover and a tire pump, and the bike trailer conversion kit is sold separately.

 Pet Rover – Pet Rover XL Pet Stroller – $206